Nisinoon/Nisinoon/pages/Grammar/Grammar.md

 That is, intransitive verbs are categorized by the animacy of their subjects (and of course they don't have objects), and transitive verbs are categorized by the animacy of their objects.
 The abbreviations given for each type are used extensively.

 This matters because there are different verb paradigms (sets of endings) for each type.
-And for our purposes, verb finals will create not just verb stems, but verb stems of a particular type (e.g. a <abbr class=gl>ta</abbr> verb).
+And for our purposes, verb finals will create not just verb stems, but verb stems of a particular type (e.g. a <abbr class=gl>ta</abbr> verb stem).

 Some of the types have subcategories, which are usually numbered---the <abbr class=gl>ai</abbr> and <abbr class=gl>ti</abbr> verbs have these, so you'll see e.g. <abbr class=gl>ai2</abbr> or <abbr class=gl>ti1</abbr>.
 In some of the languages you'll see, e.g., <abbr class=gl>ti1a</abbr> and <abbr class=gl>ti1b</abbr>.